samtech36/samtech36/README.md

 Hello.
-My Name is Samuel Hossain
+I'm Samuel Hossain

-Recent Graduate at the New York Institute of Technology.
+Recent Graduate at the New York Institute of Technology

 B.S. | Electrical and Computer Engineering

-My github contains my past projects/experience related to embedded systems
+Passionate on Embedded Systems

 - 🔭 I’m currently pursuring a career on embedded software/firmware development
 - 📫 How to reach me: samuel.hossain@outlook.com